Ultracoherent superconducting cavity-based multiqudit platform with error-resilient control: Methods

-where the columns correspond prepared states $\ket{00}, \ket{10}$ and $\ket{01}$.
-The observed asymmetry between Alice and Bob arises from the order of the mapping procedure.
-We use this confusion matrix to correct readout error originating from the mapping for the beamsplitter operations.
+where columns (rows) correspond to prepared (measured) states ordered as $\ket{00}$, $\ket{10}$, and $\ket{01}$.
+The observed asymmetry between Alice and Bob arises from the order of the mapping sequence.
+We use $M_{\rm map}$ to correct readout errors in reported dual-rail populations for beamsplitter operations.

-\section{Qudit gates}
+\subsection{Qudit gates}

 Universal control of a two-qudit system requires the ability to perform arbitrary single-qudit rotations along with at least one entangling operation~\cite{Braunstein2005CV}.
 In our multimode architecture, single-qudit rotations $R_d(\vec{\theta})$ can be implemented using either sideband gates~\cite{Liu2021qudit} or echoed conditional displacement gates~\cite{You2024crosstalk}.
 The VRBS interaction discussed in the main text provides a mechanism for generating entanglement between higher Fock states as well.
 This operation takes a block-diagonal form, where each basis state $\ket{m,n}$ is rotated within a photon-number-conserving subspace—i.e., among states $\ket{m',n'}$ satisfying $m'+n' = m+n$.
-Together with single-qudit rotations, this operation enable universal control within a finite-dimensional Hilbert space constructed from $d$-dimensional qudits.
-For example, universality in the two-qudit Hilbert space can be performed by:
+Together with single-qudit rotations, this operation enables universal control within a finite-dimensional Hilbert space constructed from $d$-dimensional qudits.
+For example, universal operations in the two-qudit Hilbert space can be performed by:

 where $N_{\rm block}$ is the number of blocks of those gates within the square brackets.